OpenMS/OpenMS-docs/docs/installations/installation-on-windows.md

 4. For Win8 or later, Windows will report an error while installing `.net4` as it's mostly included.
 But it might occur that `.net3.5` does not get properly installed during the process.

    Fix is to enable the .NET Framework 3.5 yourself through Control Panel.
-See this [Microsoft help page](https://msdn.microsoft.com/de-de/library/hh506443(v=vs.110).aspx#ControlPanel) for detailed information.
-Even if this step fails, this does not affect the functionality of OpenMS, except for the executability of included thirdparty tools (ProteoWizard).
+See this [Microsoft help page](https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows).aspx#ControlPanel) for detailed information.
+Even if this step fails, this does not affect the functionality of OpenMS, except for the executability of included third party tools (ProteoWizard).